-West Virginia University Eye Institute Department of Ophthalmology
+West Virginia University, Robert C. Byrd, Eye Institute

-The West Virginia University Eye Institute (WVUEI) is a 40,000 square foot, state of the art facility.
+The West Virginia University Eye Institute is a 40,000 square foot, state of the art facility.
 The institute opened in June, 2001, and is the only tertiary eye care center in the state of West Virginia.
 Ophthalmic care is provided to patients from the entire state of West Virginia as well as the surrounding states of Maryland, Pennsylvania, Ohio, Virginia, and Kentucky.

-The Eye Institute has an extensive examination and treatment area.
-There are 38 examination rooms including six, 20-foot pediatric lanes, and three, 20-foot low-vision lanes.
+The institute has an extensive examination and treatment area.
+There are 56 examination rooms including 6, 20-foot pediatric lanes, and 6, 20-foot low-vision lanes.
 There is a minor procedure room.
 State of the art equipment includes Excimer, 3-tunable dye, YAG and diode lasers, as well as, ultrasound, corneal topography, pachymetry, and perimetry machines.

-The Eye Institute has an extensive ophthalmic photography department.
-Capabilities include fluoroscein and indocyanine green angiography, ophthalmic coherence tomography, Heidelberg optic nerve head analysis, slit lamp, and external photography.
+The institute has an extensive ophthalmic photography department.
+Capabilities include fluoroscein and indocyanine green angiography, ophthalmic coherence tomography, Heidelberg optic nerve head analysis, slit lamp and external photography.

-The Eye Institute uses an electronic medical record system.
+The institute uses an electronic medical record system.
 All chart notes, laboratory results, outside correspondence, and operative reports are entered into this electronic system.
 Computed tomography and magnetic resonance images are viewed electronically through the PACS system.
 These images can also be viewed through Centricity, the West Virginia University Health Sciences Radiology network based system.

-The Eye Institute is dedicated to training future vitreoretinal surgeons.
+The Eye Institute is dedicated to training future ophthalmic plastic and reconstructive surgeons.
 The fellowship training program is two years in length.
-Physicians must have completed a residency in ophthalmology.
-One fellow is accepted every year with a total of two fellows (junior and senior fellow).
+Physicians must have completed an ACGME approved residency in ophthalmology.
+One fellow is accepted every year.

 Special space is dedicated to fellowship training within this extraordinary facility.
-The fellow is given his/her own desk in the senior resident room.
+The fellow is given his/her own desk in the fellows office.
 A computer with high speed internet connection is provided at this desk.
 Office supplies, a copy and FAX machine are close by which is very convenient for presentation preparation.
-The Trotter Library and auditorium are adjacent to these rooms.
+The auditorium is adjacent to these rooms.